When Skills & Training Are Cut: How to Protect Capability — and Still Win Tenders

 Context (LD): A service supporting adults with learning disabilities and autism saw rising distress incidents during transitions and community activities.

-Approach: All staff complete PBS foundations during induction (4 weeks) with observed practice; team leaders receive enhanced PBS modules (graded exposure, visual supports, sensory strategies).
+Approach: All staff complete PBS foundations during induction (first 4–6 weeks) with observed practice; team leaders receive enhanced PBS modules (graded exposure, visual supports, sensory strategies).
 Monthly reflective supervision and quarterly MDT reviews close the loop.

 Evidence: Distress incidents fell 43% within 9 months; no restrictive physical interventions for 6 months.
 Participation in community groups increased from once to three times weekly for two individuals.